Should You Always Use A VPN? It Depends on These 7 Things

 Are You Using Your VPN to Bypass Geoblocking?

 If you are, it’s a good idea to leave it running while you‘re streaming or viewing geoblocked content.
 Once you disconnect from your VPN, your IP location will be exposed.
 You might be able to see the content that’s already on your screen, but the website will probably block you when you try to load a different page.

 However, if your VPN’s bandwidth is limited, you can try continuing to watch after you‘ve turned your VPN off.
 This will let your ISP’s bandwidth take over.
 You’ll need to partially load the video before you switch your VPN off.
 That way, you'll ensure your browser has passed the streaming service’s IP location checks.
 We’ve tested this hack with Hulu, and it works well, but it didn‘t work when we tried it with Netflix.

-If your VPN’s bandwidth isn‘t lasting, NordVPN offers exceptionally high speeds and unlimited bandwidth so you’ll never have to worry about exceeding your allowance again.
+If your VPN’s bandwidth isn‘t lasting, ExpressVPN offers exceptionally high speeds and unlimited bandwidth so you’ll never have to worry about exceeding your allowance again.

 VPNs offer the best protection available when it comes to your online security.
 Therefore, you should leave your VPN on at all times to protect from data leaks and cyberattacks.
 VPNs encrypt all the data that travels over your network, which makes it virtually impossible for hackers, ISPs, and governments to see your personal information.

 If security is your top concern, you should make sure that your VPN uses military-grade encryption.
 You'll also want an automatic kill switch that turns your connection off if your VPN fails or becomes compromised.
 With a strict no-logs policy and 256-AES bit encryption, CyberGhost consistently ranks as one of the most secure VPNs on the market.